 HOW IS MELANOMA DIAGNOSED?

-To diagnose melanoma, a dermatologist biopsies the suspicious tissue and sends it to a lab, where a dermatopathologist determines whether cancer cells are present.
+A dermatologist biopsies the suspicious tissue and sends it to a lab, where a dermatopathologist determines whether cancer cells are present.

-The stage of melanoma is determined by several factors, including how much the cancer has grown, whether the disease has spread (metastasized) and other considerations.
+The stage of is determined by several factors, including how much the cancer has grown, whether the disease has spread (metastasized) and other considerations.
 Melanoma staging is complex, but crucial.
 Knowing the stage helps doctors decide how to best treat your disease and predict your chances of recovery.

 While melanoma is one of the most dangerous forms of skin cancer, promising new treatment options are improving quality of life and increasing survival rates for patients with advanced melanoma.
 If you’ve been diagnosed, your treatment choices depend on the stage of the disease, the location of the tumor and your overall health.
-Options include:

-- Surgical removal of the melanoma
+- Surgical removal

 - Targeted therapy